hao-lee/Graphvizer/README.md

 # Configurations

 The default configurations are as follows.
-If you want to change some configurations, open `Preference -> Package Settings -> Graphvizer -> Settings - User` and copy the following content to the opened file.
+If you want to change some configurations, open `Preference -> Package Settings -> Graphvizer -> Settings - User` and paste the following content to the opened file.
 Save it after modifying it according to your needs.
 The meaning of each configuration is explained subsequently.

 ```
 {